supervisitor20/MyJobs/doc/source/faq.rst

   was merged into the ``quality-control`` branch.

 Why is it so ugly?
-  It's completely themable, so the current look is arbitrary.
+  It's completely themeable, so the current look is arbitrary.